 For instance, no trip to Budapest is complete in the slightest without a visit to Castle Hill.
-At the Buda Castle you will find spectacular views, interesting museums and the iconic Fisherman’s Bastion.
-Underneath the castle also lies one of Budapest’s most interesting and underrated museums, the Hospital in the Rock, which is located in a former military hospital turned cold war bunker.
+At the Buda Castle you will find spectacular views, interesting museums, the Matthias Church and the iconic Fisherman’s Bastion.

-Another classic thing to do in Budapest is to visit some of the city’s iconic bathhouses and while countless tourists will flock to the Szechenyi Baths on the Pest side of the Danube, there are numerous other (arguably better and more local) baths located on the Buda side.
+Another classic thing to do in Budapest is to visit some of the city’s iconic and famous bathhouses.
+While countless tourists will flock to the Szechenyi Baths on the Pest side of the Danube, there are numerous other (arguably better and more local) baths located in Buda.

 If you want to bath in classic Austro-Hungarian style, for instance, consider heading to the Géllert Baths or if you want to soak in the healing geothermal waters while taking in an incredible view of the House of Parliament, head the rooftop pool at the Rudas Baths.

 In general, especially if you are into great views and relaxing in the baths, there are a lot of things to do on the Buda side of the city and it can be worth staying there just to be close to them.

 If you’ve decided that the tranquil Buda side of the city is the place for you on your trip to the Hungarian capital, there are lots of accommodation options available for you to choose from.
 If you’re searching for the perfect place to stay in Buda, check out these great options: